-If you wish to take a Supplementary Subject instead of following the course on "Entrepreneurship and New Ventures" you must discuss this with your Tutor and complete the proforma found at Appendix D. This form must be submitted to the Deputy Administrator (Academic) by the end of week 4 of Michaelmas Term.
+If you wish to take a Supplementary Subject instead of following the course on "Entrepreneurship and New Ventures" you must discuss this with your Tutor and complete the proforma found at 23.3Appendix D:.
+This form must be submitted to the Deputy Administrator (Academic) by the end of week 4 of Michaelmas Term.
 You must also ensure that you enter for the Supplementary Subject examination when you register for your examinations through your college.

-If you take a Supplementary Subject instead of the course on Entrepreneurship and New Ventures, you are strongly encouraged to attend at least the subset of lectures we recommend from the Building a Business course (see http://www.sbs.ox.ac.uk/faculty-research/entrepreneurship/our-programmes/building-business) at the Business School.
+If you take a Supplementary Subject instead of the course on Entrepreneurship and New Ventures, you are strongly encouraged to attend at least the subset of lectures we recommend from the Building a Business course (see www.scienceenterprise.ox.ac.uk/html/activities courses.asp) at the Business School.
+This provides exposure to creative business thinking and generally applicable business and management skills, including those specific to science and technology new ventures.
+This will provide a useful foundation for the third year Team Design Projects.